iklionsky/cpuaff/details.md

 ### Rationale

-Managing the CPU affinity of threads within a process is a powerful tool, but operating system provided interfaces are often difficult to use and hard to understand.
-To this end, I have created cpuaff which will give an abstract view of the CPUs and PCI devices on a given machine.
-The developer can then use this view to make intelligent decisions about setting thread CPU affinity.
+Managing the CPU affinity of threads within a process is often useful for increased performance under guaranteed bounds.
+However, interfaces provided by the operating system are often difficult to understand and use.
+To this end, I have created cpuaff.
+It gives an abstract view of the CPUs and PCI devices on a given machine.
+The developer can use this view to make intelligent decisions about CPU affinity.

 ### Description